Air-to-air Energy RecoverySystem

 Rotary Air-to-Air Energy Exchanger Motor

 Most heat exchangers are passive devices and rely on the fan and motor components in other systems to move air through them.
 In the case of a rotary air-to-air energy exchanger the heat exchange medium is rotated through the airstreams, where the exchanger medium picks up or releases heat and possibly moisture.
-A small constant or variable speed motor (Figure 6) is needed to rotate the heat exchanger.
+A small constant or variable speed motor is needed to rotate the heat exchanger.

 Evaluation of Energy Consumption